Updated: Dec 16, 2021

 My Thoughts on My Output as a Whole

-I personally think my output was good enough.
-And perhaps with more opportunities to practice this kind of photography, I can become better at it.
-The thing is, I found a way to do street photography while the province itself is still in the “New Normal,” so of course, I eventually went back to what I had gotten used to.
-I also gained interest in travel photography using a mobile phone because of the opportunities to travel to other places in Cebu province for fun and relaxation in the "New Normal."
+If I could create more opportunities to practice this kind of photography, I can become better at it.
+The thing is, I found a way to do digital street photography while the province itself is still in the “New Normal,” so of course, I eventually went back to what I am used to and what I missed so much.
+Secondly, I gained interest in travel photography using a mobile phone as there came more opportunities to travel to other places in Cebu province for fun and relaxation in the "New Normal."